lacoseismic/nshmp-haz/docs/pages/Building-&-Running.md

 ## Run with [Docker](https://docs.docker.com/install/)

-To ensure you are have the latest *nshmp-haz-v2* update, always first pull the image from Docker:
+To ensure you are have the latest *nshmp-haz* update, always first pull the image from Docker:

 ```bash
 docker pull usgs/nshmp-haz